The Worlds First Social VR Camera

 After a year and a half of development, spread across two continents and five countries, Glorious Labs completed the development of our Gloria 'G1' IoT 360° Camera, as well as our initial pre-production manufacture run of units from our factory in China.

-Drag this video left, right, up, or down to see the camera's 360° video.
+Drag this video around to see the camera's 360° video.

 In addition to our core business model as a media platform for social content, we realized that our unique position as the owner of a large number of 360° spherical panoramic/equirectangular images and videos.
 This content library was valuable for tech companies training their Computer Vision algorithms to recognize objects in this new format.
 Similar to retraining algorithms to understand images in fisheye photos, these algorithms must be entirely retrained to recognize objects in the extreme distortion present in flattened spherical panoramic images.
 As a consequence, we partnered with Blippar to form a joint venture equirectangular algorithm, as well as to produce custom filters and augmented items for use in our spherical photos and videos.